 James' criminal trial

 A hearing where a judge or justice of the peace decides whether to release someone on bail before their trial.
-There are usually conditions they must follow while on bail.
+They usually have to follow conditions while they're on bail.

 The lawyer who works with the Attorney General.
 It's their job to put forward the case against someone charged with a crime.